 The book of Psalms is like no other book in the Bible.
 The literature consists of intimate prayers, as personal as found in any human diary.
 The book shows us how to worship God.

 Its theme is living life through authentic prayer in a real world, where two dimensions operate simultaneously: horizontal (temporal reality) and vertical (transcendent reality).
 Although thousands of years old, virtually all the psalms mirror timeless common struggles and joys of humanity.
 Whatever the subject, there is a psalm to give voice to it when grappling with life’s issues.
-The word Sheolis mentioned in the Psalms 13 times.
+The word Sheol ( meaning hell or the underworld) is mentioned in the Psalms thirteen times.
 It means nonexistence, darkness no communion with God.

-I enjoy memorizing prayers that beautifully convey or capture the essence of my heart, from those prominent leaders of the Church of days gone by.
-When I do this occasionally, I sometimes forget to add my own words of prayer to God.
-I end up reciting the prayers of other’s then find myself stumbling, searching, grasping for my own words when I want to “hold someone in the Light” as the Quakers say.
-I ask in assurance for the Holy Spirit to fill in my gaps for me (Rom 8:26).
+I enjoy memorizing prayers that beautifully convey or capture the essence of my heart, from those prominent leaders of the Church of days goneby.
+I ask in assurance for the Holy Spirit to fill in my gaps for me (Rom.
+8:26).
 The Psalms is carte blanche to all types of prayers to God.
 It grants permission to be angry, sad, joyful and insecure when talking to God.

 Pausing in prayer to listen for a response is a discipline.
-Religious tones or words aren’t always necessary in prayer.
+Religious tones or words aren’t always necessary for prayer.
 Psalm 62:8 tells us to “pour out your hearts to God.”

-In Priest Henri Nouwen’s book Out of Solitude, he paraphrases
+Priest Henri Nouwen’s book Out of Solitude, he paraphrases,

 “From our worried, overfilled lives, we are usually surrounded by so much external noise that it is hard but worth the effort to truly hear our God when he is speaking to us.
 We become deaf, unable to know when God calls us and unable to understand in which direction he calls us.
 Lives become absurd from the Latin words urdus, which means ‘deaf.’
 When, however, we learn to listen to God, our lives become obedient from the Latin word audire, which means ‘listening.’
 A spiritual discipline is necessary to move slowly from an absurdly busy life to an obedient one, from a life filled with noisy worries to a life in which there is some free inner space to hear God.”

 Later in life when the startup process is satisfied, perhaps they will appreciate the luxury of more free time.
 It is when life starts to slow down and the moments have passed, that it is realized some things weren’t savored enough particularly relationships.
 One of the joys of being Nana to help create moments of slowing things down so the g-kids can dawdle, discover, investigate and contemplate the wonders of life.
-It is my déjà vu to see again through their eyes at their first-time discoveries.
+It is my déjà vu to see again through their eyes their first-time discoveries.
+Moments of slowing down, living in the moment or reliving a one with a g-kid, or like sitting on the porch watching the rain, are blessed kairos moments.
+Judith Viorst, in her book Necessary Losses, wrote the first half of life is about acquisition and the second half is about letting go.

 In planning my day’s agenda, my usual prayer includes Psalms 90:12 (“Teach us to number the days aright so that we may gain a heart of wisdom”).
 In life, there is more than just the gaining of knowledge (the root word being “know”).
 There is wisdom (the root word “do”) which is the ultimate objective of what to do with knowledge.